swati-goyal/actions/README.md

 # actions and visit url
 Python and Github Actions
-- Running a script to visit urls every 2 hours
+- Running a script to visit few urls every 2 hours